-In spite of the pandemic, Domino’s international same-store sales increased 1.3% in quarter ending June 14.
+In spite of the pandemic, Domino’s international same-store sales increased 1.3% in the quarter ending June 14.
 This was the 106th consecutive quarterly increase in international comps.
-It is probably the most surprising result given the difficulties in many markets during pandemic.
+It is probably the most surprising result given the difficulties in many markets during a pandemic.

 There are big opportunities and huge challenges.
 Brand awareness is increasing alongside Chinese consumption.
 The Chinese are becoming more aware of the market and are willing to pretend more than ever before.

 Companies must therefore invest heavily to create products that are competitive and attractive marketing campaigns that reach their target.

 China F&B is the largest industry in the franchise sector.